griptape-ai/griptape-nodes-library-luma/README.md

 - Optional first frame image to guide the modification
 - Required text prompt to direct the modification

-### Utility Nodes

-#### List Concepts Node

-Fetch all available concepts that can be used in video generation:
-- Returns a list of concept strings (e.g., "handheld")
-- No inputs required - simply run to retrieve the current list
-- Concepts can be used in the Video Generation node to apply specific styles or camera behaviors
-- Useful for discovering what concepts are available for your workflow

-**How to use concepts:** Pass concept keys in the video generation node.
-For example, using the "handheld" concept will apply a handheld camera style to your generated video.

-#### List Camera Motions Node

-Fetch all supported camera motion strings for video generation:
-- Returns a list of camera motion phrases (e.g., "camera orbit left", "camera zoom in")
-- No inputs required - simply run to retrieve the current list
-- Camera motion strings can be included directly in your video generation prompts
-- Note: While exact strings are guaranteed to work, syntactically similar phrases also work (though there may be occasional mismatches)

-**How to use camera motions:** Include camera motion strings in your prompt text.
-For example, "A beach sunset, camera pan right" or "Mountain landscape, camera orbit left".
-The model understands these phrases and will apply the corresponding camera movement to the generated video.

 #### Modification Modes

 The Video Modify node offers 9 modes across three intensity levels, each with three strength variations (1-3):